-Meet Albert, a Merino sheep from New Zealand’s Southern Alps.
+Do you have a favourite sheep?
+Probably not.
+But ours is Albert, a Merino sheep from New Zealand’s Southern Alps.
 Originally from Spain, Merino are known for their ability to cope with extreme temperatures (35°C in summer to -15°C in winter).
 Their secret?
 Super-smart fleece which keeps them warm in the snow and cool in the heat.

 Luckily, these unique creatures don’t keep the benefits all to themselves.
 Clothes made from Merino wool are super cosy and breathable, making them perfect for babies and children.
 Here are some other things you might not know about this highly intelligent yarn.

-It’s gorgeously soft.
+It’s gorgeously soft

-It’s anti-bacterial and hypo-allergenic.
+It’s anti-bacterial and hypo-allergenic

 Merino naturally repels dust, which is a major cause of allergies and asthma suffering.
 It also contains natural lanolin and keratin (a substance naturally found in our skin, hair and nails) which both have powerful antibacterial and antimicrobial properties.

-It helps regulate temperature.
+It helps regulate temperature

 As you’d expect, merino wool is brilliant at keeping little ones cosy.
 And because it’s also highly breathable, it’s great at releasing excess heat, which helps avoid overheating.
 Babies and toddlers can’t regulate their temperature as well as we do (their bodies lose heat four times faster), but with merino wool, your little one can stay cool when it’s hot, and warm when it’s cold.

-It dries fast.
+It dries fast

 Each and every fibre of merino wool has a protective layer that naturally repels water.
 Any water that does get in is then drawn away from the skin into the core of the merino fibre, and then outwards into the air.
 Brilliant for keeping your little one warm and dry, and it also dries quickly after washing — ideal for busy parents.